eunrcn/tp/docs/DeveloperGuide.md

 1. Append to existing note content of internship application

-    1. Prerequisites: Attach a test note to the internship application either when you create it or by using `edit`
+    1. Prerequisites: Attach a test note to the internship application either when you create it or by using `edit`.

     2. Test case: `note 2` where 2 is the index of that application<br>
-       Expected : In the command box, you will notice the following : `edit 2 n/[existing note content]`, then you can make changes and enter to modify the note
+       Expected: In the command box, you will notice the following: `edit 2 n/[existing note content]`, then you can make changes and enter to modify the note.

 ## 8.9 Filtering internship applications
 1. filter to get internship application(s) with status 'NR' (No Reply) in an empty list

     1. Prerequisites: Clear all applications using `clear` command.
-Will empty the applications
+Will empty the applications.

     2. Test case: `filter NR`<br>
-       Expected : Error message should be shown in the **result display** as there are no applications.
+       Expected: Error message should be shown in the **result display** as there are no applications.

 2. filter to get internship application(s) that has status 'NR' (No Reply) in a populated list